Vitamin D: benefits, deficiency, food sources, supplements, dosage & risks (complete guide)

 Why vitamin D matters so much for your health

 Vitamin D is best known for its role in bone health.
-It helps the intestines absorb calcium and phosphorus and contributes to bone mineralization.
-With enough vitamin D, children avoid rickets, and adults prevent osteomalacia — both conditions where bones become soft and fragile (MedlinePlus).
+It helps the intestines absorb calcium and phosphorus and prevents rickets or osteomalacia when levels are adequate.

 For older adults, vitamin D combined with calcium helps lower the risk of osteoporosis and fractures.
-But its influence doesn’t stop at bones.
-Vitamin D receptors are found in many tissues, suggesting a wider role: supporting muscle function, modulating immune responses, and even reducing inflammation (Cleveland Clinic).
+Its influence doesn’t stop at bones: vitamin D receptors appear in many tissues, suggesting roles in muscle function, immune modulation, and inflammation control, as summarized by the Cleveland Clinic.

 Some studies suggest adequate vitamin D may lower the risk of infections and autoimmune diseases, though research is ongoing.
 In short, vitamin D is a quiet but powerful ally for overall health.